dwarrick91/Flashcards/README.md

     * **Arithmetic (Grades 2-5):** Solve the math problem shown and enter your answer.
     * Click "Submit Answer".
 3.  **Rewards:**
     * **Preschool:** After a correct answer, you'll get to pick an animal!
 Drag it to your reward board.
-If you place two compatible animals, they might merge into a new creature!
+If you place compatible animals, they might merge into a new creature!
     * **Arithmetic:** After every 10 correct answers, you'll earn a sticker credit.
 The sticker list will appear, allowing you to drag a fun word sticker to your board.
 4.  **Reward Board:** Drag and drop your collected animals or word stickers anywhere you like on your personal reward board.
 5.  **Main Menu:** Click the "Main Menu" button at any time to return to the start screen, change settings, or start a new game.